Skip to content

 • Quality: Pay attention to the quality of the product.
 It should be pure and free of impurities (especially heavy metals).

-• Dosage form: Omega-3 fatty acids are available in various dosage forms, including fish oil, krill oil and algae oil.
+• dosage form: Omega-3 fatty acids are available in a variety of forms, including fish oil, krill oil, and algae oil.
 Each form has its own advantages and disadvantages.

 • Additional ingredients: Some preparations contain additional ingredients such as vitamin E or other antioxidants that can enhance the effect.

-• Ester form or natural: In some preparations the fatty acids are offered as ethyl esters.
-You have to take these with your food, otherwise they won't be absorbed.
-Fish oil on the other hand, contains omega 3 fatty acids that can be absorbed regardless of the meal.
+• Ester form or natural: In some preparations, the fatty acids are offered as ethyl esters.
+These must be consumed with food, otherwise they are not absorbed. fish oil on the other hand, contains Omega 3 fatty acids, which can be consumed independently of meals.

-High-quality Omega-3 capsules from Peruvian wild catches - free from pesticides and heavy metals.
+High-quality Omega-3 capsules from wild-caught Peruvian fish - free from pesticides and heavy metals.

-The use of products containing omega-3 fatty acids requires careful consideration.
-When labeling the product, only the total content of omega-3 fatty acids per daily dose should be mentioned, although there is no need to differentiate between ALA, EPA and DHA.
-This makes comparing supplements difficult.
-Unless the product is explicitly advertised as “contains DHA” - in this case, the DHA content must be stated in the nutritional table.
+The use of products containing omega-3 fatty acids requires careful consideration. only the total content of omega-3 fatty acids per daily dose, whereby there is no need to differentiate between ALA, EPA and DHA.
+This makes comparing food supplements difficult.
+Unless the product is explicitly advertised as "contains DHA" - in this case the DHA content must be stated in the nutritional table.

-Taking dietary supplements can cause side effects and interactions, even if, unlike medicines, these do not have to be reported.
-Products with up to 5 g EPA and DHA (together) or 1.8 g of EPA (single) per day was assessed as safe for adults by the European Food Safety Authority in 2012.
-For dosages of 2 g per day or more, a warning is required that the amount of 5 g per day must not be exceeded.
-However, it was found that the available data are not sufficient to establish a maximum permissible intake of omega-3 fatty acids (DHA, EPA, DPA, individually or combined) for certain population groups.
+Taking dietary supplements can cause side effects and interactions, although unlike medicines, these do not have to be stated.
+Products containing up to 5 g of EPA and DHA (combined) or 1.8 g of EPA (individually) per day were assessed as safe for adults by the European Food Safety Authority in 2012.
+For doses of 2 g per day or more, a warning is required stating that the amount of 5 g per day must not be exceeded.
+However, it has been found that the available data are insufficient to establish a maximum permissible intake of omega-3 fatty acids (DHA, EPA, DPA, individually or combined) for specific population groups.

-Higher doses can make the blood thinner, prolong bleeding time and increase the risk of bleeding.
+Higher dosages can thin the blood, prolong bleeding time and increase the risk of bleeding.
 Other possible side effects include nausea and vomiting.
-In diabetics, it can make blood sugar control difficult and impair the immune system, which can lead to increased susceptibility to infections, especially in the elderly.
-If there is an existing infection, additional omega-3 fatty acids should only be given after consulting a doctor.
+In diabetics, it can make blood sugar control more difficult and impair the immune system, which can lead to an increased susceptibility to infections, especially in the elderly.
+If an infection is present, additional omega-3 fatty acid supplementation should therefore only be given after consulting a doctor.

-The question is not that easy to answer, but there are several reasons why DHA and EPA have led to increased LDL in some studies.
+The question is not quite so simple to answer, but there are several reasons why DHA and EPA have led to increased LDL in some studies.
 Firstly, it seems to be due to the dosage.
-In some studies, very high doses of up to 6g daily were given.
-Secondly, the omega 3 fatty acids do not increase the amount of LDL produced, but rather appear to affect the LDL receptor , so that less LDL is released from the blood into the cell can be absorbed.
-And third is the question of whether this is a bias, since these results occurred in patients who already had very high triglyceride and LDL levels.
+In some studies, very high amounts of up to 6g daily Secondly, Omega 3 fatty acids do not increase the amount of LDL produced, but seem to have an effect on the LDL receptor so that less LDL can be taken up from the blood into the cell.
+And thirdly, is there a question of whether this is a bias, since these results occurred in patients who already had very high triglyceride and LDL levels.

-Particular caution is required when taking medication at the same time.
-For example, the use of high-dose omega-3 fatty acid products can increase the effect of anticoagulant medications such as acetylsalicylic acid (ASA).
+Special care is required when taking medication at the same time.
+For example, the use of high-dose omega-3 fatty acid products can enhance the effect of anticoagulant drugs such as acetylsalicylic acid (ASA).

 Can omega-3 fatty acids be harmful?

-Recent research has shown that DHA and EPA may increase the risk of atrial fibrillation, a type of heart rhythm disorder, in a dose-dependent manner in people with existing heart disease or associated risk factors.
+Recent research has shown that DHA and EPA may increase the risk of atrial fibrillation, a type of heart rhythm disorder, in people with existing heart disease or risk factors, depending on the dose.
 The risk was greatest at the highest dose tested in the studies, 4 grams per day.
-For this reason, the Federal Institute for Risk Assessment advises people with existing or impending heart disease to only use preparations containing omega-3 fatty acids, such as dietary supplements, after consulting a doctor to be taken, especially if they are to be taken over a longer period of time.
+For this reason, the Federal Institute for Risk Assessment Especially people with existing or impending heart disease should only take preparations containing omega-3 fatty acids, such as dietary supplements, after consulting a doctor, especially if they are to be taken over a longer period of time.

-Omega 3 and heart health – sometimes contradictory study results
+Omega 3 and heart health – partly contradictory study results

-Omega 3 fatty acids have been tested in many different studies for their health benefits.
+Omega 3 fatty acids have been tested in many different studies for their health benefits tested.
 Two of the largest studies are the REDUCE-IT and the STRENGTH Study.
-While the former resulted in a risk reduction of 25% for cardiovascular events , the STRENGTH study was unable to confirm this.
-Instead, it was found that excessive concentrations of omega 3 fatty acids increase the risk of atrial fibrillation.
-So what's true??
+While the former still has a 25% risk reduction for cardiovascular events The STRENGTH study could not confirm this.
+Instead, it found that too high concentrations of omega 3 fatty acids increase the risk of atrial fibrillation.
+So what is true?

 Omega 3 fatty acids can definitely improve heart health!

-With the help of the Omega 3 Index you can determine much more precisely who can benefit from supplements.
-However, since a large part of the population consumes few omega 3 fatty acids, it can be assumed that most would benefit from supplementation.
-Caution is advised with high doses and previous heart disease.
-Especially if you know atrial fibrillation, it is better to consult your trusted doctor again.
+With the help of the Omega 3 Index one can determine much more precisely who can benefit from supplements.
+However, since a large part of the population consumes few Omega 3 fatty acids, it can be assumed that most would benefit from supplementation.
+Caution is advised with high doses and pre-existing heart conditions.
+Especially with known atrial fibrillation, It is better to consult your trusted doctor again.

 Literature